Why should students take the UTell Us survey?

 - Correspondence students

-- Incoming students as of spring 2017
+- Incoming students as of Spring 2018

 Results are used by UT Austin to improve curricula, increase research opportunities, improve services, and inform policy related to undergraduate education.
-Texas and other participating research universities will contribute their survey data as part of a research consortium.
+UT Austin and other participating research universities will contribute their survey data as part of a research consortium.
 The aggregated data will be used to gain a better understanding of how to improve the college experience.

 Yes, we will publish an announcement to students when the data is available and post it on this site.